 Leonie Hiscutt was elected to the Legislative Council on May 2013, as a Liberal endorsed candidate, representing the electorate of Montgomery.
-Montgomery consists of a large part the Central Coast Municipality and most of the eastern end of the Burnie Municipality.
+Montgomery, after legislative boundary changes in 2017, now consists of all the Central Coast Municipality and large parts of Burnie and Kentish Municipalies.

 Born in the small rural town of Elliott, Leonie attended the local district school of Yolla, before attending Burnie High School.

-Leonie is a practising marriage celebrant and has enjoyed being part of the special day for so many people.
-Leonie has been married for 29 years herself and sees the value in this commitment.
+Leonie was a practising marriage celebrant and has enjoyed being part of the special day for so many people.
+Leonie has been married for 37 years herself and sees the value in this commitment.
 Leonie is married to Ben and together they had three children.
 They farm on a property in Howth that has been in the family since 1867.

 Her move into agri-politics started when she joined Tasmanian Women in Agriculture.
 Leonie has spent many years as a member of this group.
 This group is keen to see women on farms, and their families, are supported and do well.
 She was later elected as Tasmanian Director of Australian Women in Agriculture and only recently resigned her position.